Phi Kappa Tau, Cal State Fullerton: Introduction

 - 2010: Outstanding Chapter Advisor Award - to Matt Della Mora, CSUF chapter advisor for his outstanding work and guidance

 Philanthropy: The Phi Kappa Tau National philanthropy is The SeriousFun Children’s Network (formerly The Hole In The Wall Gang Camp Association) founded by late alumnus Paul Newman (Ohio ‘43) This group of camps for critically ill children has locations throughout the world.
-Since 1999, CSUF's Phi Kappa Tau chapter has supported the local affiliate, The Painted Turtle Camp in Lake Hughes CA. Painted Turtle was started in 1998 by Paul Newman and Lou & Page Adler of Malibu CA. Lou is a record and movie producer, and has involved many entertainment industry friends in the Camp, including Jack Nicholson, Herb Alpert and others.
+Since 1999, CSUF's Phi Kappa Tau chapter has supported the local affiliate, The Painted Turtle Camp in Lake Hughes CA. Painted Turtle was started in 1998 by Paul Newman and Lou & Page Adler of Malibu CA. Lou is a record and movie producer, and has involved many entertainment industry friends in the Camp.
 Phi Tau's from CSUF have made many trips to Lake Hughes to volunteer at the Camp, which has been operating since 2003.
-In addition, the Chapter and it’s Alumni raise several thousand dollars each year for the Camp via fundraisers like Monte Carlo Night (Fall) and the Bachelor Auction (Spring).
-Since 2000 the CSUF chapter has contributed over $92,000 to SeriousFun.
-In addition, chapter members and alumni have worked as volunteer camp counselors at the Painted Turtle Camp.
+In addition, the Chapter and it’s Alumni raise several thousand dollars each year for the Camp via fundraisers like Monte Carlo Night and Red & Gold Week.
+Since 2000 the CSUF chapter has contributed over $95,000 to SeriousFun.